 Where domain.com is the name of your domain.

-Once you are logged in to your e-mail account you will be able to select multiple messages using the checkboxes and delete them at the same time.
+Once you are logged in to your email account you will be able to select multiple messages using the checkboxes and delete them simultaneously.
 These changes will be reflected in any e-mail client that uses IMAP to view your e-mail because the webmail interfaces also utilize IMAP to access the server.

 The Final Option: Delete and Recreate the Account